chadsr/NordVPN-NetworkManager/README.md

     list (l)            List the specified information.
     sync (s)            Synchronise the optimal servers (based on load and latency) to NetworkManager.
+    mac (m)             Global NetworkManager MAC address preferences.
+This command will affect ALL NetworkManager connections
+                        permanently.
 ```